Flying cars lift off in fight for the future

 Would you rather zoom through a vacuum at the speed of sound or soar through the air in your own car?
 The world’s most powerful entrepreneurs are battling to invent the future of transport.

 Three titans of technology — Elon Musk, Uber CEO Dara Khosrowshahi, and Google’s Larry Page — are racing to revolutionise transport forever.
 Each take one of two sides: the hyperloop or the flying car.

-Uber is pushing flying cars with its Elevate initiative.
+Uber is also pushing flying cars with its Elevate initiative.
 They would take off and land vertically, but fly horizontally.
-Uber says they could revolutionise travel in cities by making it faster and cheaper.
 Drone technology has helped too: in January Chinese firm Ehang released footage of people riding in its passenger drone.

-Musk’s hyperloop is more hare-brained, but it might be closer to reality.
-A hyperloop has hit a top speed of 192 mph, and despite the huge costs building it would incur, the project’s mass transit focus may make it more likely to garner support from policy-makers.
+Musk’s hyperloop is more hare-brained — but it might be closer to reality.
+The project’s mass transit focus may make it more likely to garner support from politicians.

 So which side are you cheering on?

-Nonsense, reply others — ordinary cars were once seen as elite toys too, but they proved so successful that everyone soon wanted one.
-How can you prefer the idea of speeding through a pitch black vacuum over soaring past mountains, around skyscrapers and into the clouds?
+Nonsense, reply others — how can you prefer the idea of speeding through a pitch black vacuum over soaring past mountains, around skyscrapers and into the clouds?
 Flying cars would give you ultimate freedom.
 They are the way forward.

 - Which would you rather became the future of transport: the hyperloop or the flying car?